mackenziekbrooks/dci102-f18-humanities-data/Unit 3/unit3_assignments.md

 ### Project visualization

 For this unit, your visualization should feature some kind of map.
 You can use a modern or historical map.
 Your map can be created from existing data, or you can create a new set of data to layer on to a map.
-Your data must contain some kind of spatial element.
+Ideally, your map should be driven by or created from the data.
+However, if you create a data set from scratch, then you are free to make a narrative-driven map.

 Specs: